 The physical inspections for Industrial properties for this revalue year include the parcels listed below.
-As a result of the physical inspection, a few of the parcels have been removed from the Industrial Specialty as they have undergone a change of use and no longer fit within the parameters of manufacturing.
+As a result of the physical inspection, a few parcels have been removed from the Industrial Specialty.
+They have undergone a change of use and no longer fit within the parameters of manufacturing.